sher1980/Gap-Clone-project/README.md

 Retrieve data from a third-party API and use to display within app: I embedded a Youtube API into the women’s section of my app.
 The user will be able to play and pause the video.

 Calculate and display data based on external factor:  I integrated a count-down clock using JavaScript.
-The count-down clock displays days, hours, minutes and seconds till Christmas.
+The count-down clock displays days, hours, minutes and seconds till the Solar New Year.

 Use a regular expression to validate user input: I created a form that prevents the user from entering a password that this less than 6 characters; and that also return errors when the name and email isn’t provide by the user.